The gold price (ZAR) in South Africa Today:

 Analysts suggest that the $2 000/oz. may yet be breached in 2020 as gold’s value as a safe haven commodity becomes a sought-after investment attribute.

-Read more about investing in gold in 2020.
+Read more about investing in gold in 2020 and why now is the best time to invest in gold shares.

 Gold Stats in South Africa